ryanklee/think-taink/docs/domain_model_and_research_summary.md

 - Simulating complex historical scenarios using large language model-based multi-agent systems
 - Developing knowledge-driven multi-agent frameworks for specialized domains like autonomous driving
 - Investigating techniques for propagating intentions and reasoning in multi-agent coordination using large language models
+- Applying Evolutionary Game Theory to analyze and model emergent behaviors in multi-agent systems
+- Utilizing agent-based modeling techniques to study the evolution of collective behaviors in dynamic multi-agent environments

 ### 4.3 Ethical AI and Decision Making
 - Implementing and evaluating various ethical frameworks in AI systems